Blog

 It is not always easy or possible to be creative, especially if trying to be on demand.
 The tips discussed in this section are usually implemented intuitively by creatives for facilitating perpetual creative thinking, and may be useful for those new to creative living for improved well-being.

 1. Perceiving Problems as Creative Opportunities.
 A positive approach to one’s problems is ideal for creative thinking and the application of one’s creativity.
-A lack of resources for inhibition has been found to excite the mind and promote more creative ideas.A problem can be seen as a stimulus for pro-activity (inspiring goal-directed action and reducing inhibition) and thus a creative opportunity with the potential for creative reward.
+A lack of resources for inhibition has been found to excite the mind and promote more creative ideas.
+A problem can be seen as a stimulus for pro-activity (inspiring goal-directed action and reducing inhibition) and thus a creative opportunity with the potential for creative reward.
 In this regard, “necessity is the mother of invention.”
 Learning to identify problems with this mindset can help to facilitate creative thinking and to generate better solutions.

 2. Developing Artistic Skill Sets.
 The practice of any creative skill tends to lend itself to more creative output in the long run.
 Practicing the skills necessary for creative pursuits helps the brain to train and build upon the complicated networks required for creative performance[35].
 After time and integration, the connectivity between these networks improves, allowing for “higher degrees” of creative pursuit and the exploration of (more advanced) novel creative terrains.
 There are usually two components to creative skills development: a cognitive aspect and a physical aspect.
 Cognitive, creative skills can be developed by identifying problems to which one needs to generate creative solutions through brainstorming ideas and through engaging in imaginative thinking.
-Physical skills depend on the creative pursuit and pertain to the fine coordination required for them, such as drawing, painting, crafting and playing a musical instrument.
+Physical skills depend on the creative pursuit and pertain to the fine coordination required for them, such as drawing, painting, crafting, and playing a musical instrument.

 3. Building Upon Working Memory and Other Aspects of Cognition.
 Aside from artistic skill sets, developing logical skills and reasoning abilities also helps to bolster creativity.
 In this sense, it is a good idea to whole-heartedly pursue learning of any kind that may pique one’s interest.
-Learning new languages, frequently embarking upon skills development courses and engaging in problem-solving activities can all serve to promote overall cognition that can facilitate creative thought.
+Learning new languages, frequently embarking upon skills development courses, and engaging in problem-solving activities can all serve to promote overall cognition that can facilitate creative thought.

 4. Immersing in Novel Ideas and Experiences.
 Novelty is essential for both divergent and convergent thinking, as it helps one to create new ideas and connect them together in innovative ways.
-Exposure to new situations, people, concepts, activities and experiences can help to expand one’s potential for generating original ideas.
+Exposure to new situations, people, concepts, activities and experiences can help expand one’s potential for generating original ideas.
 This extends to learning new skills and traveling to new places, even if these seem completely unrelated to one’s creative pursuits.

 5. Breaks for Set Shifting.
 Following on from the above point regarding novelty, creative thinking and overall cognition benefit from taking breaks both mentally and physically[36].
 Exploring new experiences can count as taking a break that shifts one’s perspectives and mindset on a given creative pursuit, allowing for new ideas to occur.
-Physical breaks can give the brain a chance to consolidate upon information learned through the creative evaluation of new ideas.
+Physical breaks can give the brain a chance to consolidate information learned through the creative evaluation of new ideas.
 Sleeping is an especially powerful tool for digesting information and improving upon creative thought processes, as the majority of our memories and ideas are consolidated when we are asleep.

 6. Exercising Regularly.
 Exercising on a regular basis is known to be one of the most potent promoters of overall health and well-being available to anyone.
 As creativity can be seen as an overall marker of health, it is not surprising that physical activity can promote optimal cognition, inspire creativity and enhance creative performance, irrespective of one’s mood[37] [38].
 Diminished blood flow to the prefrontal cortex has been linked with a lack of creative ideation.
-Exercise gets the blood moving, increases the metabolic rate and optimizes brain oxygenation.
+Exercise gets the blood moving, increases the metabolic rate, and optimizes brain oxygenation.
 It is known to directly increase the volume of the hippocampus and several other brain areas that are central to creative thinking and reasoning.
 In one study assessing the impact of walking on creative ability, divergent thinking was shown to be enhanced by as much as 81% during and after walking, while convergent thinking showed a 23% enhancement.[39]
 Other studies suggest that the creativity-enhancing effects of exercise are additive and that they become more pronounced with consistent effort over time.[40]
-Physical activity is also known to regulate neurotransmission, and emotional states of being as well as protect against mental disease onset.
+Physical activity is also known to regulate neurotransmission and emotional states of being as well as protect against mental disease onset.
 These traits suggest that exercising is complementary to creative engagement for preserving cognition during aging, as physical activity can serve to reduce the risks associated with creative pursuits while expanding on their benefit.

 7. Meditation has been shown to enhance connectivity between multiple brain areas[41], many of which share a great degree of overlap with creative and logical cognition.[42]
 [43] One of the neurological hallmarks of creativity would be the ability to shift cognitive processes in mind (between default and control modes) in order to facilitate both divergent and convergent thinking.
 Meditation has been shown to reduce default mode thinking, mind-wandering, and divergent thinking when one is focused on another cognitive task.
 When combined with the added benefit of enhancing mode switching, these findings suggest that meditation can help to improve overall cognition and facilitate the creative process by reducing mental distractions.
 Other studies have shown that meditation can be used as a tool for maintaining optimal working memory, attentional focus and cognitive control, all of which aid creative thinking and problem-solving.[44]
 While the effects of meditation are accumulative over time, inexperienced meditators have been shown to receive immediate benefits from a few days to a month of meditation training.